WHAT IS A FUNDRAISING CONSULTANT?

 Inflation has increased in the past years and consultants should ask for an increase in their rates as well.
 I encourage you to take 5 minutes and ask yourself, what do you truly desire?

 I invite you to watch this Episode on my Podcast “Asking for More for Consultants”.

 Being a fundraising consultant is a great opportunity to keep growing in your career, try different kinds of causes, make your own hours, and challenge yourself.
 Don’t be afraid to take on your next step on your career path.

 I invite you to watch this seminar I did with Tom Ahern on how to be a successful consultant.

-You’re not alone if you want to build a biz that helps the world AND feeds your soul, book a call with me for further assistance or guidance in becoming a consultant.
+You’re not alone if you want to build a biz that helps the world AND feeds your soul, book a call with me.

 Check out my book on Your Nonprofit Leadership Career Path Guide.